Deon Thompson: High school and college career

 As a senior at Torrance High School in Torrance, California, Thompson scored 30 or more points five times and had 20 or more rebounds on six occasions, and led his team to the Division II-A finals in 2006 and quarterfinals in 2005.
 He averaged 21.5 points, 13.8 rebounds and 4.6 blocked shots as a senior.

+Thompson wore No. 21 for North Carolina.
+He was a starter on the 2008–09 Tar Heels team that won that year's national championship and is considered one of the greatest in college basketball history; that season, Thompson averaged 10.6 points and 5.7 rebounds per game.

-Thompson wore number 21 for North Carolina; when his college career ended in 2010, he had played in a total of 152 games, at that time the most in NCAA Division I men's history.
+When his college career ended in 2010, he had played in a total of 152 games, at that time the most in NCAA Division I men's history, with 113 starts.
 While the record was broken the following season by David Lighty of Ohio State, and is now held by Iowa's Jordan Bohannon, Thompson is now tied with Kentucky's Darius Miller for the most games among players who participated in the standard four seasons.
 (Note: Lighty played in five seasons, and the current 2021–22 season is Bohannon's sixth.
 Both received hardship waivers, popularly known as "medical redshirts", that gave them a fifth season of eligibility.
 Bohannon also benefited from the NCAA's decision to not count the 2020–21 season, heavily affected by COVID-19, against any basketball player's period of eligibility.)